 Your presence and participation in class contributes to the knowledge and skills that you will develop throughout this course.
-We expect that you attend class regularly, participate in class conversations and learning activities.
+I expect that you attend class regularly, participate in class conversations and learning activities.
 These types of activities provide active engagement, promote a deeper understanding of the course content, and contribute to your success in this course.
+Lectures will not be recorded.